pierretallotte/ctf-writeups/htb-jerry/README.md

 No UDP ports seem open.
 ## Vulnerability assessment
 ### nmap scan
 Let's start by looking at any known vulnerabilities for Apache Tomcat/7.0.88.
-First of all, let's see if nmap is able to find something:
+First, let's see if nmap is able to find something:
 ```
 $nmap -Pn -p8080 --script vuln -oN nmap_vuln 10.129.136.9
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-10-03 19:06 CEST